Navigating Demand Uncertainty in Container Shipping: Deep Reinforcement Learning for Enabling Adaptive and Feasible Master Stowage Planning: Domain Preliminaries

 where $\textit{lm} = \textit{ld} \otimes w$ and $\textit{vm} = \textit{vd} \otimes w$ are longitudinal and vertical moments, with $ w \in \mathbb{R}^{|K|\times|\textit{TR}|}_{>0}$ being container weights, and $\textit{ld}, \textit{vd} \in \mathbb{R}^{|B| \times |D|}$ denoting the respective longitudinal and vertical distances from the center of gravity.

-The problem's scale and complexity, combined with data scarcity and runtime limits, make most models focus on constraint subsets for tractability.
-This highlights the need for efficient AI-driven solutions to enhance decision support.
+The problem's scale and complexity, combined with data scarcity and a practical runtime limit of 10 minutes, make most models focus on constraint subsets for tractability.
+This highlights the need for efficient solution methods.